Toby Keith: Television appearances

 Keith performed on a series of television advertisements for Telecom USA for that company's discount long-distance telephone service 10-10-220.
-He also starred in Ford commercials, singing original songs such as "Ford Truck Man" and "Field Trip (Look Again)" while driving Ford trucks.
+He also starred in Ford commercials, singing original songs such as "Ford Truck Man" and "Look Again" while driving Ford trucks.

 Keith made an appearance at the first Total Nonstop Action Wrestling (then NWA-TNA) weekly pay-per-view on June 19, 2002, where his playing of "Courtesy of the Red, White and Blue" was interrupted by Jeff Jarrett.
-He would later enter the Gauntlet for the Gold main event, suplexing Jarrett and eliminating him from the match.
-A short video of the suplex is seen in the clip package when he goes onstage.
+He would later enter the Gauntlet for the Gold main event and eliminate Jarrett from the match.
 He appeared the next week, on June 26, and helped Scott Hall defeat Jarrett in singles action.

 In 2009, Keith participated in the Comedy Central Roast of Larry the Cable Guy, which aired on March 14, 2009.

 Keith received the "Colbert Bump" when he appeared on Comedy Central's The Colbert Report.
 He holds the distinction of being the only musical artist to have received a five star rating from Stephen Colbert on iTunes.
 Keith furthered this connection when he appeared in Colbert's 2008 Christmas special as a hunter.
-Keith also made an appearance as a musical guest on the October 27, 2011 episode of the Colbert Report.
+Keith also made an appearance as a musical guest on the October 27, 2011, episode of The Colbert Report.

 On October 29, 2011, Keith appeared on Fox Channel's Huckabee with former Arkansas Governor Mike Huckabee.
 He played "Bullets in the Gun" and he joined with Huckabee's house band to play a song at the end of the show.

 In December 2018, Keith appeared as a guest on Darci Lynne: My Hometown Christmas.

-Acting
+Films

 In the Autumn of 2005, he filmed Broken Bridges, written by Cherie Bennett and Jeff Gottesfeld, and directed by Steven Goldmann.
 This feature film from Paramount/CMT Films was released on September 8, 2006.
 In this contemporary story set in small-town Tennessee, Keith plays Bo Price, a washed-up country musician.
 The movie also stars Kelly Preston, Burt Reynolds, Tess Harper, and Lindsey Haun.

-Keith wrote and starred in the 2008 movie Beer for My Horses, which is based on the 2003 hit song of the same name recorded by Keith and Willie Nelson.
+Keith wrote and starred in the 2008 movie Beer for My Horses, which is based on the 2003 hit single "Beer for My Horses" recorded by Keith and Willie Nelson.

-He was also set to star in the film Bloodworth, but later dropped out.